Seminary & Denominational Relations Resources

 7310 Hobgood Rd.

 Fairburn, GA 30213

 The Committee on Career Development and Support develops national compensation guidelines for musicians employed by religious institutions.
 This committee, primarily concerned with the professional lives of AGO members, also:

 Periodically reviews AGO Code of Ethics and discipline, Procedures for Dealing with Complaints about Termination, and Code of Professional Standards.

-Produces AGO resources such as model contracts, the Professional Development Handbook, and the annual directory of chapter placement services.
+Produces AGO resources such as model contracts and the annual directory of chapter placement services.